hall-n/hall-n.github.io/Thesis/Thesis.md

 Langrill, Ryan.
 2012.
 “The Evolution of Merchant Moral Thought in Tokugawa Japan.” _Journal of Philosophical Economics_ Volume V Issue 2 (Articles).

 Nakai, Kate Wildman.
 1988. _Shogunal Politics: Arai Hakuseki and the Premises of Tokugawa Rule_.
 1st ed.
 Vol. 134.
-Harvard University Asia Center.
+Cambridge: Harvard University Asia Center.

 Nenzi, Laura.
 2004.
 “Cultured Travelers and Consumer Tourists in Edo-Period Sagami.” _Monumenta Nipponica_ 59 (3): 285–319.

 ———.
 2008. _Excursions in Identity: Travel and the Intersection of Place, Gender, and Status in Edo Japan_.
-University of Hawai’i Press.
+Honolulu: University of Hawai’i Press.

 Nosco, Peter.
 1996.
 Review of _Review of Breaking Barriers: Travel and the State in Early Modern Japan_, by Constantine Nomikos Vaporis. _The American Historical Review_ 101 (4): 1259–60.

+Oshida Keiko, Yokouchi Norihisa, Okada Tomohide, and Sebata Takahiro.
+2011.
+“Kikōbun yori toraeta kindai kamakura ni okeru kankō keiro oyobi taizai kyoten no seiritsu katei ni kansuru kenkyū” （A Study on the Formation Process of Sightseeing Routes and Staying Points in Early Modern Kamakura, Based on Travelogues）. _Randosukepu kenkyu_ (Landscape Research).
+74 (5): 431–36.

 Paramore, Kiri.
 2012.
 “The Nationalization of Confucianism: Academism, Examinations, and Bureaucratic Governance in the Late Tokugawa State.” _The Journal of Japanese Studies_ 38 (1): 25–53.

 Roberts, Luke S. 1998. _Mercantilism in a Japanese Domain: The Merchant Origins of Economic Nationalism in 18th-Century Tosa_.
 Cambridge: Cambridge University Press.

-Seaton, Philip A., 山村高淑, 須川亜紀子, and Kyungjae Jang.
-2017. _Contents Tourism in Japan : Pilgrimages to “Sacred Sites” of Popular Culture_.
-Cambria Press.
+Seaton, Philip A., Takayoshi Yamamura, Akiko Sugawa-Shimada, and Kyungjae Jang.
+2017. _Contents Tourism in Japan: Pilgrimages to “Sacred Sites” of Popular Culture_.
+New York: Cambria Press.

 Sheldon, Charles D. 1971. “‘Pre-Modern’ Merchants and Modernization in Japan.” _Modern Asian Studies_ 5 (3): 193–206.

+Shinno, Toshikazu.
+2002.
+“Tabi, jyunrei, yusan: kinsei sankei jijyo (eiyaku ban)” (Travel, Pilgrimage, and Pleasure Ride: Pilgrimage Circumstances in Early Modern Japan, (English translation)).
+Translated by Laura Nenzi. _Monumenta Nipponica : Studies on Japanese Culture Past and Present_ 57 (4): 447–71.

 Tanimoto, Masayuki.
 2019.
 “From ‘Feudal’ Lords to Local Notables: The Role of Regional Society in Public Goods Provision from Early Modern to Modern Japan.”
 In _Public Goods Provision in the Early Modern Economy_, edited by Masayuki Tanimoto and R. Bin Wong, 1st ed., 17–37.
 Comparative Perspectives from Japan, China, and Europe.
-University of California Press.
+Oakland: University of California Press.

 Thal, Sarah.
 2005. _Rearranging the Landscape of the Gods: The Politics of a Pilgrimage Site in Japan, 1573-1912_.
 Studies of the Weatherhead East Asian Institute, Columbia University.
 Chicago: University of Chicago Press.